CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Examining library

-Let us have a look at some of the commands that comes in handy when solving some problems when it comes to compiler errors or receiving compiled closed source framework.
-To give it a quick start let's have a look at binary we all know very well; UIKit.
+Let us have a look at some of the commands that comes in handy when solving some problems when it comes to compiler errors or receiving compiled closed source framework or a library.
+To give it a quick start let's have a look at a binary we all know very well; UIKit.
 The path to the UIKit.framework is: `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Library/Developer/CoreSimulator/Profiles/Runtimes/iOS.simruntime/Contents/Resources/RuntimeRoot/System/Library/Frameworks/UIKit.framework`

 Apple ships various different tools for exploring compiled libraries and frameworks.
 On the UIKit framework I will demonstrate only essential commands that I find useful quite often.

-## Mach-O
+### Mach-O file format

 Before we start, it is useful to know what we are going to be exploring.
 In Apple ecosystem, file format of any executable is called Mach-O (Mach object).
 Mach-O has a pre-defined structure starting with Mach-O header following by segments, sections, load commands etc.